janekludwicki/NBA_ISA_Project/README.md

-# Internet Services Architecture Laboratory 3 Spring MVC
+# Laboratory 3- Spring MVC
 During third laboratory students should get familiar with basic components of Spring MVC (REST services implementation).
 Project should be based on the code developed during previous laboratories.